10 Good Books for Teens

 6. How to Make People Like You in 90 Seconds Or Less

 The desire to fit in and be liked is one of the strongest instincts during the teenage years.
 This is why books about social skills are such good books for teens.
 But Nick Boothman’s book How to Make People Like You in 90 Seconds or Less goes well beyond simple social skills.
 Boothman explores hidden and powerful psychological principles that cause other people to like you.

 It’s a really fast read and your teen will love it because they will be learning helpful social strategies they can immediately apply in their own life.
 Boothman’s other books, like The Irresistible Power of StorySpeak and How to Make Someone Fall in Love with You in 90 Minutes or Less, are also good book for teens but I think this one is the best place to start.

-Nick told me that it’s really easy to get teens reading his books since all of them are such good books for teens.
+Nick told me that it’s really easy to get teens reading his books.
+Teens are naturally drawn in since all of Boothman’s books are such good books for teens.
 He says all you have to do is leave them lying around the house and you’ll notice they have moved.
-You don’t even have to say anything about it to your teen!
+You don’t even have to say anything about it!

 BONUS: Click here to listen to my full interview with Nick Boothman.

 7. 13 Things Mentally Strong People Don’t Do